Fifty-Nine/cpp-flatten/README.md

 $ sudo make install
 `````

-The library also provides some unit tests, which require that CppUnit be
+The library also provides some unit tests, which require that the boost
-installed on your system.
-You can build and run the unit tests with CMake:
+unit test framework libraries be installed on your system.
+You can build
+and run the unit tests with CMake:

 `````bash
 $ cmake <path-to-flatten-repo>